 They mainly teach a flow-based style of yoga with a strong focus on alignment.
-Their teacher trainings combine functional anatomy with modern sequencing and a focus on the practical aspects of teaching and practising in the modern world.
+Their teacher trainings combine functional anatomy with modern sequencing and a focus on the practical aspects of teaching and practicing in the modern world.

-Taught by a small group of dedicated teachers with a varied background, a training at Boston Yoga Union is ideal for the well-rounded urban practitioner.
+Taught by a small group of dedicated teachers with a varied background, training at Boston Yoga Union is ideal for the well-rounded urban practitioner.

 - Cost: $3100